-- People with a fishing license and children younger than 16 can take, use, buy and sell an unlimited number of frogs up to 6 inches long for bait. - A special frog license is required to take frogs for any purpose other than bait. - · You must have a permit to possess Blanchards cricket frogs.
+- People with a fishing license and children younger than 16 can take, use, buy and sell an unlimited number of frogs up to 6 inches long for bait. - A special frog license is required to take frogs for any purpose other than bait. - You must have an endangered species permit to possess Blanchard's cricket frogs.